Meet Max: He is a Brittany Spaniel-Beagle mix on a mission to find rescue dogs, like himself, a loving forever home.

 NBC4 Today Weekend Anchor Hattie Hawks and her husband adopted Max from a small Central Ohio rescue called Pets Without Parents.
 Every week, Max and Hattie introduce viewers to other rescue dogs in search of forever homes.

-This week, Hattie and Max stopped by the Fairfield County Dog Adoption Center & Shelter to meet Bella, a 3-year-old boxer mix who is ready to meet her forever family, and Trigger, a 7-year-old mixed breed who would make the perfect lap dog.
+This week, Hattie and Max stopped by the Union County Humane Society to meet Brooklyn, a young Border Collie mix who is ready for her forever home.

-For a list of shelters participating in Clear the Shelters, tap or click here.
+The Clear the Shelters event takes place on Aug.
+18. For a complete list of participating shelters in central Ohio, tap or click here.